TrainWeb.org Facebook Page

 1874-The First Year of the HSR

-On March 29, 1873, the Province of Ontario passed ‘An Act to incorporate “The Hamilton Street Railway Company”’ to build and operate a horsecar service to the citizens of Hamilton.
-This governmental act was necessary to give the Hamilton city council the authority to negotiate construction and operation agreements with the HSR’s board of directors.
-Several months passed as all the details between the two sides were ironed out, and on December 22, 1873, the City of Hamilton passed By-Law 63, which outlined the terms and conditions that the HSR was subject to.
+Engineering work comleted, on October 27 the HSR approached Hamilton city council to seek official permission to build and operate a horsecar service in Hamilton.
+Two months passed as all the details between the two sides were ironed out, and on December 22, 1873, the City of Hamilton passed By-Law 63, which outlined the terms and conditions that the HSR was subject to.
 This by-law was ratified by the HSR Board of Directors on January 3, 1874.
-With the agreements in place, work could now begin on the construction of the HSR.
+With the agreements in place, work could begin on the construction of the HSR the following spring.

 Hamilton Spectator, Tuesday February 10th, 1874